ElmarJ/casual-uva.nl/pages/contact.md

 ---
-# layout: layouts/contact.njk
+layout: layouts/contact.njk
 title: Get in touch
 metaDescription: This is a sample meta description.
 If one is not present in your page/post's front matter, the default metadata.desciption will be used instead.
-section: contact
+section: contact2
 date: 2018-01-01
-permalink: /contact/index.html
+permalink: /contact2/index.html
-eleventyNavigation:
+# eleventyNavigation:
-  key: Contact
+#  key: Contact
-  order: 3
+#  order: 3
 ---

-Contact
 Join email distribution list: https://lists.riseup.net/www/subscribe/casualuva

-Contact us: casualuva@gmail.com
+Contact us via casualuva@gmail.com or use the form below:

+## Contact form